IsaiahSama/Fight-Parade/concepts/UI/Images/images.md

-Wireframe 1 - The first draft of the Wireframe Wireframe Stats - The draft for the layout of Player stats
+Wireframe 1 - The first draft of the Wireframe Wireframe Stats - The draft for the layout of Player stats Wireframe General - Added windows for Inventory, Upgrade and Shop

 Screenshot 1 - Just the core raw HTML
 Screenshot 2 - Positioning the elements